waydabber/betterdisplaycli/README.md

 ## Usage

-1. Compile by entering: `swiftc betterdisplaycli`
+1. Compile by entering: `swiftc betterdisplaycli.swift`
 1. Make sure BetterDisplay 2.2.x and newer is running and is configured to accept CLI/notification requests.
 1. Run `./betterdisplaycli` for help.